District of Columbia National Guard: Global War on Terrorism

+COVID-19 pandemic

-George Floyd protests
+George Floyd riots

 During the May/June 2020 protests that took place in Washington, D.C., concerning the murder of George Floyd while in Minnesota Police custody, the DCNG served as the hub for 3,000 National Guard members.
 The DCNG managed over 3,000 soldiers and airmen from different states, including the 1,200 from the DCNG, in an effort to support the District of Columbia Metropolitan Police Department (MPD), other civil authorities and first responders.

-During the June 2020 activation, contemporaneous estimates placed the District’s Guard deployment at about US$2.65 million per day at a peak force of roughly 5,000 personnel (about US$530 per service member per day), with actual day rates varying by mission scope, lodging, and logistics.

 After activation of National Guard units across the U.S. around the end of May 2020, Guardsmen from the Mississippi and the Indiana Army National Guard's, arrive at the DCNG on June 1, along with several other National Guard units.

 2021 storming of the Capitol

 D.C.
-National Guard was activated among other units during the 6 January 2021 insurrection to assist federal law enforcement agencies after rioters supporting Donald Trump breached the Capitol Building during the joint session to certify the results of the 2020 United States presidential election.
+National Guard was activated among other units during the 6 January 2021 riot to assist federal law enforcement agencies after rioters supporting Donald Trump breached the Capitol Building during the joint session to certify the results of the 2020 United States presidential election.